AlexandruIstrate/Chronicy/README.md

 | macOS        | Supported    | Desktop app and Safari extension       |
 | Web          | Supported    | Website and API                        |

+## Installation
+If you want to use Chronicy, head over to the [Releases](https://github.com/AlexandruIstrate/Chronicy/releases) page.

 ## The Technologies That Power Chronicy

 #### Windows